-- Issue individual SCBA masks to members for safety and sanitary reasons. - Hydro-test SCBA bottles every five years, 2022 is our next test with replacement in 2027 - Flow test and inspect all SCBA and masks annually. - Maintain a sufficient number of SCBA and spare bottles to equip all response apparatus first out and reserve. - Maintain a cache of reserve SCBA to replace damaged units. - Inspect SCBA prior to each use and monthly.
+- Issue individual SCBA masks to members for safety and sanitary reasons. - Hydro-test SCBA bottles every five years, replacement in 2027 - Flow test and inspect all SCBA and masks annually. - Maintain a sufficient number of SCBA and spare bottles to equip all response apparatus first out and reserve. - Maintain a cache of reserve SCBA to replace damaged units. - Inspect SCBA prior to each use and monthly.